 Using the Wrong Divorce Attorney

-In order to ensure that your divorce proceedings are handled with both competency and compassion, be sure to use a qualified family law attorney who understands the complexities of divorce law.
+In order to ensure that your divorce proceedings are handled with both competency and compassion, be sure to use a qualified family law attorney who understands the complexities of divorce law in New Jersey.
 Choosing an inexperienced lawyer can result in mistakes that can be both costly and time consuming.
 Avoid law firms that appear to focus on quantity over quality.
 Divorce is an area of the law that requires individualized attention as no two divorces are alike.
 A good divorce lawyer will provide you with information about litigation alternatives that can save you time and money, such as mediation.

 Following Inaccurate Legal Advice